 The stress of juggling family and work schedules, long commutes, deadlines, and spending long hours in a workplace not only zaps energy and endangers our health, but it also robs both employees and employers of the joys and rewards that honest work should provide.
 All work and no play is a proven recipe for disaster but one that can be avoided to the benefit of both employee and employer.
 Happy workers are productive workers, and greater productivity means greater profits and rewards for all.
 If you want more time outside work hours to enjoy with family and friends or to pursue hobbies and activities you enjoy, National Leave Work Early Day could be just the reboot you and your workplace need to restore greater work-life balance to the benefit of all.
 Hopefully leaving the office today having accomplished your work in less time will give you and your employer a taste of what you have both been missing.

 The birth of the modern office in America can be traced back to 1840 and the railroading industry.

 The modern 9 top 5, eight-hour workday was invented by American labor unions in the 1800s.
-It was popularized by Henry Ford in the 1920s.

 The self-help book “Leave the Office Earlier” is published by Laura Stack.
-The book covers ten key factors that improve results, lower stress and save time in the workplace.

 Laura Stack established and celebrates the first-ever National Leave The Office Early Day.